SAP-samples/upscale-commerce-custom-component/projects/store-locator/README.md

 	- Paste in the environments files
 4) Expect an API for the External Application to verify.
 This can be anything but should match what the External App instance expects.
 	- Paste in the environments files
+5) Expect a store origin URL.
+  - Paste in the environments files

 ## Setup